gregorknp/css_positioning_example/README.md

 ![](images/original_html.png)

-We can add code inside the <style> tag.
+We are only allowed to change code inside the <style> tag.